Adoption 6 min read

 Barrier 1: Status Quo Bias

 Humans have a well-documented preference for the current state of affairs, even when the current state is objectively worse.
-Psychologists call this status quo bias — first described by Samuelson and Zeckhauser in 1988.
+Psychologists call this status quo bias, first described by Samuelson and Zeckhauser in 1988.
 The effort of changing feels larger than the cost of staying the same, even when the numbers say otherwise.

-In practice, this means your team will continue spending 40 minutes writing a proposal draft rather than spending 10 minutes learning to use AI for the first draft — because 40 minutes of familiar work feels easier than 10 minutes of unfamiliar work.
+In practice, this means your team will continue spending 40 minutes writing a proposal draft rather than spending 10 minutes learning to use AI for the first draft, because 40 minutes of familiar work feels easier than 10 minutes of unfamiliar work.

 The strategy: Do not ask your team to change how they work.
 Instead, insert AI into a workflow they already follow.
 If they already draft proposals in a Word document, give them an AI tool that produces a first draft they open in the same Word document.
 The task feels identical.
 The time saving is immediate.
 The behavioural change is minimal.
+(Understanding how your team actually spends their day is the first step to finding the right insertion points.)

-The principle is called a “channel factor” — a term from social psychologist Kurt Lewin.
+The principle is called a “channel factor”: a term from social psychologist Kurt Lewin.
 Small changes in the path between intention and action have outsized effects on behaviour.
 Remove friction from the new way.
 Do not add motivation for leaving the old way.

 Barrier 2: Competence Threat